Quasi-isometric embedding from the generalised Thompson's group $T_n$ to $T$

 \section{Introduction}

-Thompson's groups, $F, \, T$ and $V$ are some of the most mysterious groups being investigated in the last half century, and were first introduced in the 60's by Richard Thompson as examples of finitely presented groups with unsolvable word problem.
-These groups were later found to have connections with other branches in mathematics such as string rewrite systems, combinatorics, homotopy theory and large scale geometry, etc\cite{JSMJ09,JMB04,VGMS97}.
+Thompson's groups, $F, \, T$ and $V$ are some of the most mysterious groups being investigated in the last half century, and were first introduced by Richard Thompson for finding out finitely presented groups with unsolvable word problem.
+These groups were later found to have connections to string rewrite systems, combinatorics, homotopy theory and large scale geometry, etc \cite{JSMJ09,JMB04,VGMS97}.
 The groups can be considered as subgroups of the automorphism group of the Cantor set.
-There are purely algebraic interpretations of $F$ and $T$ as finite presented groups \cite{JWW},
+There are purely algebraic interpretations of $F$ $T$ as finitely presented groups \cite{JWW},

 where $[x,y] = xyx^{-1}y^{-1}$, and